Correspondents

 - Aka: Lady Harpur

 - Biography: Frances Elizabeth Greville was born in 1744 to Francis Greville and Elizabeth Hamilton.
-She was therefore the cousin of Mary Hamilton and they wrote to each other frequently.
-They write about topics such as family, friends, charity and religion.
+She was Mary Hamilton's cousin, and they wrote to each other frequently on topics such as family, friends, charity and religion.
 In 1762 she married Sir Henry Harpur, 6th Baronet and owner of Calke Abbey.
-They had children together, including Henry Harpur (later Crewe), who was born In 1763.
+They had children together, including Henry Harpur (later Crewe), born In 1763.
 Greville died in 1825.

 - Project ID: FGH